rauc/rauc/docs/advanced.rst

 To allow atomic updates of these partitions, RAUC supports changing the GPT to switch the first GPT partition entry between the first and second halves of a region configured for that purpose.
-This works similarly to the handling of a MBR boot partition entry as described in the previous section.
+This works similarly to the handling of a MBR bootloader partition entry as described in the previous section.
 It requires RAUC to be compiled with GPT support (``./configure --enable-gpt``) and adds a dependency on libfdisk.

 The required slot type is ``boot-gpt-switch``.
 The device to be specified is expected to be the underlying block device (not a partition).
-The boot partitions are derived by the definition of the values ``region-start`` and ``region-size``.
+The bootloader partitions are derived by the definition of the values ``region-start`` and ``region-size``.
 Both values have to be set in integer decimal bytes and can be post-fixed with K/M/G/T.